General John Glover House

-The General John Glover House is a National Historic Landmark at 11 Glover Street in Marblehead, Massachusetts.
+The General John Glover House is a National Historic Landmark at 11 Glover Square in Marblehead, Massachusetts.
 It is a 2 1/2-story gambrel-roofed colonial built in 1762 by John Glover (1732–1797), a local merchant, politician, and militia leader who gained fame for his military leadership in the American Revolutionary War.
 The house was declared a National Historic Landmark and added to the National Register of Historic Places in 1972, for its association with Glover, who lived here during the war years.